Work Study and Student Employment

 The name "work study" is confusing!
 You can't usually study while you are working at these jobs, but they are jobs designed for students with a flexible schedule that works around your classes.

-Work-study programs provide part-time employment to eligible students with either on-campus or off-campus employers.
 The maximum amount a student can earn is determined by financial need and funds available.
 Students can work up to 19 hours per week while school is in session.
-Every effort is made to place students in jobs that relate to their training.
-Wenatchee Valley College participates in both the federal and state work-study programs.
+We work to match students with jobs that relate to their field of study.

 To find out if you are eligible, email Amy Olson.

 In the subject line put Am I eligible for work study?
 Include your full name.